A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Related works

 \subsection{SAM in Remote Sensing}

-The Segment Anything Model (SAM) \cite{kirillov2023segment} holds a unique position as a general-purpose image segmentation model.
+The SAM \citep{kirillov2023segment} holds a unique position as a general-purpose image segmentation model.
 This vision foundation model was trained on a very large visual corpus.
 It endows SAM with a remarkable ability to generalize to unseen objects, making it well-suited for applications in diverse scenarios.
-Nowadays, SAM has already been applied across various fields, such as autonomous driving \cite{li2024fusionsam}, medical image processing \cite{mazurowski2023segment} and remote sensing \cite{SAMRS, qi2024samp, chen2024change, ma2024sam}.
-In remote sensing, SAMRS \cite{SAMRS} leveraged SAM to integrate numerous existing remote sensing datasets, using a new prompt named rotated bounding box.
-Furthermore, some recent works have considered fine-tuning SAM for remote sensing tasks such as semantic segmentation \cite{pu2024classwise, zhou2024mesam, yan2023ringmo} and change detection \cite{ding2023adapting, mei2024scd}.
+Nowadays, SAM has already been applied across various fields, such as autonomous driving \citep{li2024fusionsam}, medical image processing \citep{mazurowski2023segment} and remote sensing \citep{SAMRS, qi2024samp, chen2024change, ma2024sam}.
+In remote sensing, SAMRS \citep{SAMRS} leveraged SAM to integrate numerous existing remote sensing datasets, using a new prompt named rotated bounding box.
+Furthermore, some recent works have considered fine-tuning SAM for remote sensing tasks such as semantic segmentation \citep{pu2024classwise, zhou2024mesam, yan2023ringmo} and change detection \citep{ding2023adapting, mei2024scd}.

-For single modality tasks, CWSAM \cite{pu2024classwise} adapted SAM to synthetic aperture radar (SAR) images by introducing a task-specific input module and a class-wise mask decoder.
-MeSAM \cite{zhou2024mesam} incorporated an inception mixer into the SAM's image encoder to retain high-frequency features and introduced a multiscale-connected mask decoder for optical images.
-For multimodal tasks, RingMo-SAM \cite{yan2023ringmo} introduced a prompt encoder tailored to the characteristics of multimodal remote sensing data, along with a category-decoupling mask decoder.
-It is observed that these methods focus on designing task-specific prompts and mask decoders.
+For single modality tasks, CWSAM \citep{pu2024classwise} adapted SAM to synthetic aperture radar (SAR) images by introducing a task-specific input module and a class-wise mask decoder.
+MeSAM \citep{zhou2024mesam} incorporated an inception mixer into the SAM's image encoder to retain high-frequency features and introduced a multiscale-connected mask decoder for optical images.
+SAM\_MLoRA \citep{lu2024multi} employed multiple LoRA modules in parallel to enhance LoRA's decomposition capability.
+For multimodal tasks, RingMo-SAM \citep{yan2023ringmo} introduced a prompt encoder tailored to multimodal remote sensing data, along with a category-decoupling mask decoder.
+It is observed that these methods focus on refining the fine-tuning mechanisms and designing task-specific prompts or mask decoders.
+They have preliminarily explored the generalization ability of SAM in remote sensing tasks.
 However, as discussed in Sec.~\ref{sec:int}, the general knowledge in SAM is primarily centered in the image encoder.
 While these approaches successfully utilize SAM's general knowledge to remote sensing, their complex architectures greatly hinder their adaptation to existing general semantic segmentation networks.
-Furthermore, there is currently no SAM-based multimodal approach designed for DSM data.
+Furthermore, there is currently {\em no} SAM-based multimodal approach designed for DSM data.